Skip to main content

 Targeting

-In this section, the targeting conditions are shown with logical links between them.
+The Targeting section displays the targeting conditions with logical links between them.

 Feature flags

-You can inspect each feature flag's behavior.
+Inspect each feature flag's behavior in this tab.
 The table includes the following information:

-- ID: Feature flag's ID.
-Click to view detailed information.
+• ID: Feature flag's ID.
+Click the ID to view detailed information.

-- Triggered: True if the flag was triggered on the page.
+• Triggered: True if the flag triggered on the page.

-- Triggered in visit: True if the flag was triggered during the current visit.
+• Triggered in visit: True if the flag triggered during the current visit.

-- Activated in visit: True if the flag was activated in the current session.
+• Activated in visit: True if the flag activated in the current session.

-- Displayed variation: ID of the displayed variation.
-No variation means the user isn't targeted.
+• Displayed variation: ID of the displayed variation.
+No variation indicates that the user isn't targeted.
 0 refers to the reference variation.

-- Associated variation: The variation to which the visitor is currently assigned.
-A dropdown lets you force a variation.
-The eye icon lets you preview that variation.
+• Associated variation: The variation to which Kameleoon assigns the visitor.
+Use the dropdown to force a variation.
+The eye icon allows you to preview that variation.

-When clicking a flag ID, you can access its configuration, which includes details such as:
+When you click a flag ID, you can access the configuration, which includes details such as:

 Personalizations